albertovth/football_predictor/docs/STAGE4_UPDATE_GUIDE.md

 reproducibility checks and the test suite, and publishes atomically only after every gate passes.

+The automatic cutoff gate retains the unchanged 1%-25% search and the documented 7% fallback.
+If the search selects any value other than 7%, the wrapper repeats the raw metric calculation, evidence pooling, and all-versus-all simulation at 7% with the same deterministic seed.
+The selected and 7% pooled xG/xGA files and seeded rankings must be byte-identical.
+Otherwise publication stops, the current ranking remains untouched, and ntfy reports that manual review is required.
+A selected 7%, or a harmless non-7% result that is exactly identical to 7%, continues automatically.

 The installed cron runs at 04:15 Europe/Oslo on the 20th of every month.
 `flock` prevents overlapping runs.
 Logs and frozen inputs are under `data/output/automatic_YYYYMMDD/` and